Income tax Dates

 Taxing payments for services (honoraria)

-Payments to someone for doing work which is not a normally part of their job, for example giving talks, are honoraria.
+Payments to someone for doing work which is not normally part of their job, for example giving talks, are honoraria.

 When you pay honoraria to: